incraigulous/contentful-laravel/README.md

 `````

 ####Base Repository
-I've included a base repositroy `Incraigulous\Contentful\EntriesRepositoryBase`.
+I've included a base repository `Incraigulous\Contentful\EntriesRepositoryBase`.
 I will fully document it's usage later, but I've decided not to yet.
-I haven't used it in production yet, and I still want to add some things like pagination and relationship managment.
+I haven't used it in production yet, and I still want to add some things like pagination and relationship management.
 I don't recommend you extend it directly yet, as the API might change.
 For now, you can use it as an example of how I would use the SDK in Laravel.

 ###Contributing